 Tabulating Votes by Hand Count

-The WEC recommends that hand counts be conducted using teams of at least two tabulators.
+The WEC recommends that hand counts be conducted using teams of at least two human tabulators.
 These tabulators will double-check each other’s work throughout the process to ensure that an accurate count is maintained.

 Sort Ballots by Candidate